edelvalle/reactor/README.md

 - `_extends`: (default: `"div"`) Tag name HTML element the component extends.
 (Each component is a HTML5 component so it should extend some HTML tag)
 - `_template_name`: Contains the path of the template of the component.
 - `_exclude_fields`: (default: `{"user", "reactor"}`) Which fields to exclude from state serialization during rendering
-- `_url_params`: (default: `{}`) Indicates which local attribute should be persisted in the URL as a GET parameter, being the key a local attribute name and the value the name of the GET parameter that will contain the value of the local attribute.

 #### Subscriptions